manny-torres-02/portfolio_3/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Personal Notes
+## About me
+### Primary Portfolio Introduction

+I’m Manny, a freelance developer and cloud consultant.
+I build clean, thoughtful front-end experiences from design files or brand concepts, and I support them with reliable cloud architecture behind the scenes.
+I’ve worked across consulting, product teams, and community projects, and I love helping people bring ideas to life.
+Whether you’re an individual, a small business, or a growing startup, I’m here to help you create something that feels good to use and works the way it should.

+⸻

+### Slightly Bolder (For homepage hero section)

+Hi — I’m Manny.
+I design and build polished digital experiences, from front-end interfaces to cloud architecture.
+I work with anyone who has an idea worth making real.
+If you’re looking to craft something genuine, functional, and well-made — I’d love to help.

+⸻

+### More Warm & Human (About page variant)

+I love connecting with people and solving problems alongside them.
+Over the years, I’ve worked in consulting, product development, and cloud infrastructure — all of which shaped how I think about building things with care.
+My work is about clarity, usability, and creating experiences that feel intuitive and enjoyable.